jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 // These functions implement floating point (single- and double-precision)
 // multiplication by a power-of-two for HLS.
 Multiplication by a power-of-two
-// can be much more effecient that arbitrary multiplitcation, because it can
+// can be much more effecient than arbitrary multiplication, because it can
 // be reduced to a simple 8- or 11-bit (single- & double-precision
 // respectively) addition to the biased exponent w/ some basic checks for
 // overflow and underflow (which can be eliminated if desired by defining the